Sun Prairie woman has lost 26 of her Navajo relatives to COVID-19

 She said she has tried to compartmentalize all the loss, but in June started having physical manifestations of her sadness.
 She’s diabetic and said her blood sugar started reaching dangerous levels.
 She was getting headaches and having heart pain, so she went to get help.

-At the same time, she said she felt guilt knowing how many of her family members could be helped by therapy, but aren't able to get it.
+At the same time, she said she felt guilty knowing how many of her family members could be helped by therapy, but aren’t able to get it.

 “Now, having to go through this new variant that’s coming out, family members are just beside themselves because of this,” she said.